P. Subramaniam: Business

-His connections with the Diwan and the royal household helped him quit his job and start his first business - a bus service in Trivandrum, the capital of erstwhile Travancore.
+His connections with the Diwan and the royal household helped him quit his job and start his first business - a bus service in Thiruvananthapuram, the capital of erstwhile Travancore.
 Sir C. P. Ramaswami Iyer first helped him buy an eight-seater vehicle.
 Subramaniam later added two more buses to his fleet.

 Early productions

-When the Travancore government decided to start renovation works in and around Thampanoor railway station (Trivandrum Central station), the Diwan helped Subramaniam get a piece of marshy land near the railway station, on lease.
+When the Travancore government decided to start renovation works in and around Thampanoor railway station (Thiruvananthapuram Central station), the Diwan helped Subramaniam get a piece of marshy land near the railway station, on lease.
 Subramaniam decided to fill the marshy land and start a Theatre.
 Thus, 'New Theatre' came into being in Thiruvananthapuram.
 New Theatre is still a prominent cinema theatre in the city.
+Later on, he started two more theatres - one named Sreekumar and the other named Sree Vishakh.
+Among them, the former is a part of Malayalam film history as the theatre which witnessed the longest theatrical run of a Malayalam film - The evergreen Malayalam film Godfather, released in 1991, which ran 405 days in Sreekumar Theatre.

 Even before this venture, Subramaniam produced Prahlada, a film that is believed to have been actually financed by the royal family.
 Again, Sir C. P. Ramaswami Iyer provided assistance to Subramaniam in this venture.